UkCoder165/gymflex/README.md

 - #### Returning Visitor Goals
-  1. As a returning visitor to Gymflex, I would like to be kept updated with any changes to opening times and scheduled events via the website.
+  1. As a returning visitor to Gymflex, I would like to be regularly updated with any changes to opening times and scheduled events via the website.
-  2. I would like to be able to contact the gym via its' website to enquire about booking an induction and a personal trainer.
+  2. I would like to be able to contact the gym via its website to enquire about booking an induction and a personal trainer.
   3. As a returning visitor, I would like pictures on the website displaying gym equipment to help me plan my workouts.